LaMonte Wade Jr Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 8.6 K/9, which ranks 20th in MLB.

-- The Cubs have the 12th-ranked team ERA across all league pitching staffs (4.10).
+- The Cubs have a 4.07 team ERA that ranks 12th among all MLB pitching staffs.

-- The Cubs surrender the fourth-fewest home runs in baseball (61 total, one per game).
+- Cubs pitchers combine to give up the third-fewest home runs in baseball (61 total, one per game).

-- In his last appearance on Sunday, the righty tossed six innings against the San Diego Padres, giving up no earned runs while surrendering four hits.
+- In his most recent outing on Tuesday against the San Diego Padres, the right-hander threw six innings, giving up four earned runs while surrendering six hits.

+- The 33-year-old has a 4.70 ERA and 7 strikeouts per nine innings across three games this season, while allowing a batting average of .295 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.